-Prohibited national origin/ancestry harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's national origin or ancestry and when the conduct has the purpose or effect of: interfering with the individual's work or educational performance; of creating an intimidating, hostile, or offensive working and/or learning environment; or of-interfering with one's ability to participate in or benefit from a class or an educational program or activity.
-Such harassment may include but is not limited to occur where conduct is directed at the characteristics of a person's national origin or ancestry, such as negative comments regarding customs, manner of speaking, language, surnames, or ethnic slurs.
+Prohibited national origin harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's national origin and when the conduct has the purpose or effect of: interfering with the individual's educational performance; of creating an intimidating, hostile, or offensive learning environment; or of-interfering with one's ability to participate in or benefit from a class or an educational program or activity.
+Such harassment may include but is not limited to conduct directed at the characteristics of a person's national origin, such as negative comments regarding customs, manner of speaking, language, surnames, or ethnic slurs.